 Teachable has been a powerhouse for online course creators for a long time, with over 100,000 course creators and over 23 million students on board.

-With over 250,000 courses and $500 million sold so far, Teachable is a market leader in the online course niche.
-It has specialized tools that are designed to help course creators achieve as many results as possible.
-These tools include graded quizzes, certificates of completion, content locking, course compliance, etc.
+With over 250,000 courses and over $500 million sold so far, Teachable is a market leader in the online course niche.
+It has specialized tools that are designed to help creators achieve success in the online education industry.
+These tools include graded quizzes, certificates of completion, content locking, course compliance features, and a lot more.

-It also provides a coaching platform for professionals who’d like to offer coaching services.
+It also provides a coaching platform for professionals who’d like to offer coaching services — a recent feature.

-Podia is a newer competitor which has just recently begun to gain popularity in the market space.
+Podia is a newer competitor which has begun to gain popularity in the market space.
 So far, it has over 20,000 creators.

 Podia is not a typical online course platform.
-This is because it was designed to be a versatile platform that allows creators to make courses, host membership sites, set up webinars, and create digital products.
+It was designed to be a versatile platform that allows creators to make courses, host membership sites, set up webinars, and host digital downloads behind a paywall.

-Podia has recently been updated with quizzes, which allows you to test your students’ knowledge after each module.
+Podia has recently been updated with quizzes, which allow you to test your students’ knowledge after each module.

-Podia is best known as an all-rounder, competing with not just online course platforms, but also with sales funnel builders and email marketing platforms such as Kartra, Clickfunnels, etc.
+Podia is best known as a good all-in-one platform, competing with course platforms and sales funnel builders (such as Kartra, Clickfunnels, etc), and email marketing platforms.

 Distinguishing Features of Both Platforms